WebAssembly/spec/proposals/gc/Overview.md

 (type $D-vt (struct (extend $C-vt) (ref $h-sig)))  ;; immutable, subtype of $C-vt
 ```

-(Note: the use of `extend` in this example and others is assumed to be simple syntactic sugar for expanding the referenced structure type in place; subtyping still is meant to defined [structurally](#subtyping).)
+(Note: the use of `extend` in this example and others is assumed to be simple syntactic sugar for expanding the referenced structure type in place; there may be no `extend` construct in the abstract syntax or binary format; subtyping still is meant to defined [structurally](#subtyping).)

 Needs: